bist/learn-core-java/README.md

 End of the course, you'll also be given a test to score your skills.
 40% of your homeworks and 60% of your test score will give you your final score.
 Anyone below **7 overall will not be certified**!

+## How to Use

+This repository contains branches with day/session names.
+Any session that you want to work on, just type the branch name with topic like below:

+    git checkout day1-hello

+And now you can focus on the files introduced only in this session.

 ## Course Schedule

 ### Day 1